How to winterize a house

 No matter where you live, winter can signal a dip in temperatures and the possibility of unpredictable weather, including inches of snow and dangerous ice.
-Winterizing— from climates that expect snow and below-freezing temps for months to regions that experience a cooling off and unpredictable precipitation — can help make sure your home is ready for the season.
+Winterizing a house — from climates that expect snow and below-freezing temps for months, to regions that experience a cooling off and unpredictable precipitation — can help make sure your home is ready for the season.

 Tips to prepare the inside of your home for winter

 The comforts of a cozy, warm home in winter can help you forget about the short days and the multiple layers of clothing.
 These tips can help you weather the winter season.

 - Have your furnace inspected.
 Since your heating system will probably be running constantly throughout the winter, consider having it inspected annually to help it run more efficiently and prevent carbon monoxide from entering your home.
 Also remember to change out your HVAC filters every month.

 - Inspect the insulation in your attic and crawlspaces.
 Warm air rises and leaves the house through the roof, so focus on insulation in your ceilings.
 Insulating the crawlspaces will help keep your floors warm.

 - Seal potential leaks.
 Before cold weather comes, take time to insulate your home or apartment to keep the winter chill outside.
 Seal areas around recessed lights, the attic hatch and plumbing vents that may be allowing warm air from the living space below to enter the attic.

 - Allow for ventilation.
 Proper attic ventilation, adequate attic insulation and a tight air barrier between the attic and the interior of the house can help prevent ice dams.